eric-s-raymond/aicodeguide/README.md

 The first strategy here is to mimic what SWE do: see what the interpreter/compiler gave to you as an error message and try to understand it.

+Another great idea is to add MCP tools great for debugging like browser one

+## What's MCP and how can I benefit from it?

 ## I want to learn more about all this code the AI is generating